Welcome to the Joint Science and Technology Institute (JSTI)

-For the 2016 Institute, 10 teachers and 60 students will be selected for the high school program, and 24 students selected for the middle school program.
+For the 2017 Institute, 10 teachers and 60 students will be selected for the high school program, and 24 students selected for the middle school program.

 Here you can read about the different projects in which the teachers and students participated.

 In addition to the research projects, tours and other activities are included in the JSTI.
 Check these out!